 Questions About Authority

 Part of sales discovery should include discerning who has buying power, as well as the prospective company’s buying process.
-It’s common, in B2B deals, for there to be multiple stakeholders during deals.
-So it’s crucial to discover who these stakeholders are and what factors may be important to them.
+In B2B deals its common for there to be multiple stakeholders.
+Therefore it’s crucial to discover who these stakeholders are and what factors may be important to them.

 - In addition to yourself, who else at your company is facing these problems?